MikeDSmith/obsidian-callout-control/README.md

   - Visual mode changes appearance without modifying your document
   - Markdown mode syncs the visual state by updating `+`/`-` markers in your document

+- **Smart callout identification for visual commands:**
+  - Reliably identifies the correct callout even when multiple callouts have identical text
+  - Uses precise position tracking to target the intended callout
+  - Shows helpful notifications when no callouts are found

 > **Note:** Visual commands affect only callouts currently rendered on screen due to Obsidian's virtual scrolling.
 Markdown commands work regardless of scroll position.

 ## 🔌 Installation